Caribbean pine: Distribution

 It has been proposed that the pines of Australes subsection (of which Caribbean pine is part) arrived to the Caribbean basin from the southeastern United States.
 Regarding the population in the Bahamas, it has been proposed that this species emigrated into the region from Florida four or five thousand years ago, long after the end of the Ice Age, as the climate became wetter.
-Based on fossil species assemblages it is believed that the environment on the Bahamas was much less forested and a dry savannah during the glacial maxim some 18,000 years ago when the sea level was some 120 m lower than it is today.
+Based on fossil species assemblages it is believed that the environment on the Bahamas was much less forested and a dry savannah during the glacial maximum some 18,000 years ago when the sea level was some 120 m lower than it is today.

 Paleoclimatic and genetic data have been used to propose that P. caribaea ultimately originated in Central America.
 According to chloroplast genetic data, P. caribaea lineages colonized the Caribbean islands from populations in Central America at least twice (one leading to Cuban populations and another leading to the populations on the Bahamas).

 Ecology

 Periodic wildfires play a major role in the distribution of this species; this tree regenerates quickly and aggressively, replacing broadleaf trees after fires.
-In zones not subject to periodic fires, the succession continues and the pine forest is replaced by tropical broadleaf forest.
-The young pines require extensive amounts of sunlight to grow, and are resistant to fire once they become adults.
+In zones without fires, the succession continues and the pine forest is replaced by tropical broadleaf forest.
+The young pines require bright sunlight to grow, and are resistant to fire once they mature.